Nairobi Minority Whip Imwatok Calls On NMS Director General Badi To Waive Rent For Low-income Earners Residing In Gov’t Houses

 Peter Imwatok, the Nairobi County Assembly Minority Chief Whip now wants the City Leadership to waive rent for residents for the next three months over the unprecedented economic effects posed by the Coronavirus (COVID-19) pandemic.

-In a letter addressed to the Nairobi Cosmopolitan Services (NMS) Director General Maj.
+In a letter addressed to the Nairobi Metropolitan Services (NMS) Director General Maj.
 General Mohamed Abdalla Badi, Imwatok called on the leadership to waive rent for all low-income earners residing in county government’s houses in Makongeni, Kaloleni, Jericho, Bahati, Mbotela, Shauri Moyo, Maringo, Ngara estates among others who pay a rent of up to Ksh,5000.

 According to Imwatok, some of the measures the government has taken to prevent the spread of the contagious virus have negatively affected the residents hence reducing their income.